 When talking about the social part of the game there’s one thing i have to mention and that is the 2 player mode.
-There ain’t any 2 player online mode in the game, only couch play (PS3 / PS4) but if you got a PS4 then you can use the “SharePLAY” feature to enable the game for online play, and yes it works great!.
+There ain’t any 2 players online mode in the game, only couch play (PS3 / PS4) but if you got a PS4 then you can use the “SharePLAY” feature to enable the game for online play, and yes it works great!.

-There are hidden stuff in the game too, these cards are hidden bonuses you find while playing (and doing special tasks?).
+There is hidden stuff in the game too, these cards are hidden bonuses you find while playing (and doing special tasks?).
 They unlock various gameplay tweaks like more efficient weapons or double score, pods etc, you only unlock these once and they will stay with you forever.

-The only sad/buggy part looks to be the stats screen, these are not in the cloud for some reason, the stats above is from my VITA and it is the least played version so it was easy to spot that the stats ain’t showing the total of all versions of the game.
+The only sad/buggy part looks to be the stats screen, these are not in the cloud for some reason, the stats above are from my VITA and it is the least played version so it was easy to spot that the stats ain’t showing the total of all versions of the game.

-The game is cross play, cross save and cross buy which means that you can play it anywhere and everywhere for the price of one($10 USD/Eur).
+The game is cross-play, cross-save and cross-buy which means that you can play it anywhere and everywhere for the price of one($10 USD/Eur).
 The best one is the PS4 version but both PS3 and Vita versions are fantastic too.

 Sky Force Anniversary is the best retro shooter i have tried in a long, long time.